Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 This work is supported by the National Natural Science Foundation of China (Nos.
 12288102, 12333008), the Strategic Priority Research Program of the Chinese Academy of Sciences (grant Nos.
 XDB1160303, XDB1160000), and the National Science Foundation of China and National Key R\&D Program of China (No. 2021YFA1600403).
 X.M. acknowledges support from Yunnan Fundamental Research Projects (NOs.
-202401BC070007 and 202201BC070003), International Centre of Supernovae, Yunnan Key Laboratory (No. 202302AN360001), the Yunnan Revitalization Talent Support Program-Science \& Technology Champion Project (NO. 202305AB350003), and the China Manned Space Program with grant No. CMS-CSST-2025-A13.
+202401BC070007 and 202201BC070003), International Centre of Supernovae, Yunnan Key Laboratory (No. 202302AN360001), Yunnan Revitalization Talent Support Program - Yunling Scholar Project and the Yunnan Revitalization Talent Support Program - Science \& Technology Champion Project (NO. 202305AB350003), and the China Manned Space Program with grant No. CMS-CSST-2025-A13.

-\section{DATA AVAILABILITY}
+\section{Data Availability}

 No new data were generated in support of this research, and all the data used in this article will be shared on request to the corresponding author.